 Peer Mentors are current Santa Clara University students who will facilitate peer mentor meetings throughout LEAD Week.
 Peer Mentors will share their experience as SCU students, providing important tips on how to navigate the SCU system, and answer questions for our incoming scholars.
 Peer Mentors will also coordinate fun activities and team building sessions.

-The LEAD Scholars Program Director and Assistant Director will support your educational path throughout your four years at Santa Clara University.
-The Director and Assistant Director, with the help of the Administrative Assistant, organize all areas of the LEAD Scholars Program including LEAD Week and the LEAD Scholars Seminar.
+The LEAD Scholars Program Director and Associate Director will support your educational path throughout your four years at Santa Clara University.
+The Director and Associate Director, with the help of the Administrative Assistant, organize all areas of the LEAD Scholars Program including LEAD Week and the LEAD Scholars Seminar.

 |11:00 a.m.-12:00 p.m.